 Each week, we showcase an established or emerging artist, who is garnering attention for their work.

 BR.
 To summarise for your readers I would describe myself as a student of fine art; turned teenage punk rock drummer who gave up the hedonist life on the road in the early days of interactive technology to explore the possibilities of web design & digital art.
-Since the off-set, It’s my passion and decades later I am still excited about learning and producing art.
+Since the off-set, It’s been my passion and decades later I am still excited about learning and producing art.

 I moved to Brighton in 1987, worked on the Palace Pier selling sunglasses in the day and played the drums in the evening.
 I toured with Transmission Vamp and New Model Army.
 Had an audition with The Jesus & Mary Chain and played with all sorts of other bands until I moved to London in 1990.

 In the early 90’s I worked with a few goth bands including Sunshot (The guitarist who wrote the Jeremy Kyle theme tune)and Kula Shaker with Crispin Mills.
 My last big tour of the ’90s was a long UK tour with the iconic punk band X-Ray Specs.
 I think the many years as a touring musician in rock bands and the accompanying shenanigans finally caught up with me.
 It was fun while it lasted but my liver is much happier with me now!

 I also learnt about professional colour grading and studio work.
 I still remember one of my first assignments was to set up the correct lighting for photographing antiques for a brochure that had been commissioned by a large antique dealer.
 After the YTS scheme, I went on to art college where I studied Fine Art, History of Art and 3D design in Ceramics.